Famous Jacksby christophershobris | created - 03 Mar 2019 | updated - 03 Mar 2019 | Public

 52. Jack Griffo

-Jack Davis Griffo is an American actor, musician, singer, and model who starred as the lead antagonist-turned-anti-hero, Max Thunderman, in Nickelodeon's hit show, "The Thundermans".
-This superhero live action comedy with over 100 episodes was created by three-time Emmy award winning producer and ...
+Jack Davis Griffo is an American actor and musician who starred as the lead antagonist-turned-anti-hero Max Thunderman in Nickelodeon's hit show "The Thundermans".
+This superhero live-action comedy with over 100 episodes was created by three-time Emmy award winning producer and screenwriter Jed ...